giantswarm/operator-workshop/README.md

 ### Remote Mode

-Remote mode means operator runs outside the Kubernetes cluster and connects to the remote Kubernetes API.
+Remote mode means the operator runs outside the Kubernetes cluster and connects to the remote Kubernetes API.

 ```bash
 name="solution1"